UPDATED November 10, 2020

 Can I bring my pet inside?

-Only trained service animals are permitted inside Birch Aquarium at Scripps.
+Only trained service animals are permitted at Birch Aquarium at Scripps.
 For the health and safety of your pets, we request they not be left in cars in our parking lot.
 If a pet is found in a car, they may be removed and held by University of California San Diego police.

 Can I bring food and drinks into the aquarium?